David7ce/david7ce.github.io/README.md

-Personal website generated with HUGO and the themple HUGO-PaperMod.
+Personal website generated with HUGO and the temple HUGO-PaperMod.
 Deployed on GitHub using the directory Docs.